-Steps Actions 1 Reminder A reminder of our Golden Rules / values / class routines delivered privately wherever possible.
+- 1. Reminder A reminder of our Golden Rules / values / class routines delivered privately wherever possible.
 Repeat reminders if reasonable adjustments are necessary.
-Take the initiative to keep things at this stage.
-2 Caution A clear verbal caution delivered privately, wherever possible, making the pupil aware of their behaviour and clearly outlining the consequences if they continue.
+Take the initiative to keep things at this stage. - 2.
+Caution - A clear verbal caution delivered privately, wherever possible, making the pupil aware of their behaviour and clearly outlining the consequences if they continue.
 Use the phrase, 'Think carefully about your next step.'

-3 Last chance Speak to the pupil privately and give them a final opportunity to engage.
-Offer a positive choice to do so and refer to previous examples of good behaviour.
-Use the 30 second scripted intervention. • Saying 'stay behind two minutes after the lesson' within this step.
-That two minutes is owed when the child reaches this step, it is not part of some future negotiation on behaviour.
-It cannot be removed, reduced or substituted.
-4 Time out Time out might be a short time away from the group / class for a few minutes.
+- 3. Last Chance - Speak to the pupil privately and give them a final opportunity to engage.
+Offer a positive choice to do so and refer to previous examples of good behaviour. - 4.
+Time Out - Time out might be a short time away from the group / class for a few minutes.
 This is designed to be a few minutes for the child to calm down, breathe, look at the situation from a different perspective and compose themselves.
-Pupils are not to be sent to stand outside the class unsupervised 5 Repair This might be a quick chat at breaktime in the playground or a more formal meeting 'restorative conversation if necessary)
+Pupils are not to be sent to stand outside the class unsupervised. - 5.
+Repair - This might be a quick chat at breaktime in the playground or a more formal meeting 'restorative conversation if necessary.